radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 latency on the machine hosting RadiantOne, and the RadiantOne service memory and connections.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – To use this feature, enable the cluster monitor at Main Control Panel > Settings > Logs > Clustermonitor.**
+>To use this feature, enable the cluster monitor at Main Control Panel > Settings > Logs > Clustermonitor.

 ![An image showing monitoring resources from the server control panel ](Media/Image1.3.jpg)

-Figure 1.
-3 : Monitoring Resources from the Server Control Panel
+Figure 1.3: Monitoring Resources from the Server Control Panel

 Alerts can be configured for memory, connections, disk space and disk latency from the Main Control Panel > Settings tab > Monitoring > Standard Alerts.